iLollek/NRPFarMod/README.md

 `[NRPFarMod] Started PlaylistWatcher Thread!`

 This means that now NPRFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

+# Credits
+[Farliam](https://github.com/Farliam93/) - Created the first Version of this Mod (1.0.0)

+[iLollek](https://github.com/iLollek/) - NRPFarMod Developer & Repository Owner

+[Jem Byrne (PLANET JEM Software)](https://linktr.ee/night_runners) - Developer of the Game that this Mod is developed for